 The surgery is most people’s last effort to reduce pain and increase mobility in their daily lives.
 Unfortunately, thousands of people have been forced to endure revision surgery to correct complications from faulty implants, like suffering from metallosis.

 If you are suffering from a faulty hip replacement or a hip implant injury, you should be aware of your rights under the law.
-You should not have to pay or be in pain because of someone else’s mistake.

 Our compassionate Personal Injury Lawyers can help answer your questions and fight to get you and your family the money you deserve for your hip implant injury.

 We offer free case evaluations and we never charge fees unless we win money for you.

 The Birmingham Hip Replacement, also known as the BHR, is a metal-on-metal hip implant made of cobalt and chromium metal alloys.
 The BHR is a hip resurfacing implant, which is used as an alternative to a full hip replacement.

 The surgeon places a metal, circular, cap over the top of the femur and implants a cup-shaped metal device into the pelvis to create a ball and socket.